Intersensoriality and emplacement / The cornerstones of my choreographic practice

 Intersensoriality and emplacement

 My practice is problematizing socially limited sensory hierarchy and exploring of non-western sensory profiles in relation to extents of audience involvement in the constitution of their own experience.
-The emergent paradigm of emplacement suggests the sensuous interrelationship of body-mind-environment and it allows questioning of our relation to sensuous materiality of the world (Howes 2005).
-This approach relates to increasing evidence from neuroscience on the interconnectedness and interactions of sensory areas of the brain, which is proving that nothing is “purely visual or purely auditory, or purely anything' (Howes, 2005)
+I am exploring the extents of interplay between agency and participation in correlation with multi-directional interaction of the senses and sensory ideology, and sensuous interrelationship of body-mind-environment (Howes 2005).
+This approach relates to increasing evidence from neuroscience on the interconnectedness and interactions of sensory areas of the brain, which is proving that nothing is “purely visual or purely auditory, or purely anything' (Howes, 2005).
+Such approach to multi-sensory experience encourages audiences’ imaginative engagement and attentiveness and contributes to heightened awareness of both child and adult.

 Agency